Living vegan is the #1 way to help animals, heal the planet, and improve your health.

-Making choices that do not harm or exploit other species such as eating an animal-free diet; purchasing clothing, cosmetics and other products not made from other animals; and supporting activities that promote the well-being of non-human animals and the health of our planet
+Making choices that do not harm or exploit other species such as eating an animal-free diet; purchasing clothing, toiletries, cosmetics, and other products not made from other animals; and supporting activities that do not exploit them.

-While more people than ever are taking small strides to protect our planet, many don’t understand the devastating impact that exploiting other animals for human food has on our environment.
-By living vegan, you’re helping restore and replenish polluted oceans, rivers, forests and other habitats, as well as cleaning the air we breathe.
+While some people are taking small strides to protect our planet, many don’t understand the devastating impact that exploiting other animals for human food has on our environment.
+By living vegan, you’re helping restore and replenish polluted oceans, rivers, forests and other wildlife habitats, as well as cleaning the air we breathe.

 The research is clear: a vegan diet is healthiest for humans.
 Eating foods from plants also reduces your risk of contracting many other illnesses including cancer, osteoporosis, diabetes, kidney disease, hypertension and obesity.
 By living vegan, you can also prevent and reverse heart disease, improve cholesterol, and lower blood pressure.

 The Top 5 Tips for Going and Staying Vegan

 Get support.
 There’s no reason to do it alone, when you don’t have to.
 Find a mentor, and connect to others who know the path and share your values.
 Ongoing local and online support are available through community organizations and Facebook groups, which your mentor can suggest based on your preferences.